Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_RENDER_OPTIONS.md

 revalidatePath("/blog"); // Revalidating the /posts path to reflect the deleted post redirect("/blog"); // Redirecting to the /posts page after deletion

+//revalidatePath and redirect are used in in Next.js Server Actions or Route Handlers when you perform a mutation (like creating, updating, or deleting data) and want to control how the UI updates afterward.
+//Use revalidatePath(path) when you have changed data and you need to ensure the Next.js cache for a specific page is updated, so the next visitor (or the current user) sees the new data
+//This is essential after any server action that changes data that is displayed on another page
+//very common to use both together in a Server Action
+// Use redirect(url) when you want to navigate the user to a different page immediately after a server action is completed.
+This is useful for improving user experience by taking them to a relevant page after an operation, such as going back to the list view after deleting an item.
+//Revalidate: Clear the cache for the page(s) that display the changed data.
+//// Redirect: Navigate the user to a different page after the action is complete.
 ```

 # ISR tags vs. revalidatePath()